ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Network redundancy
 {: #bm-network-redundancy}

-Port redundancy provides networking failover by maintaining a primary and secondary network port.
+Port redundancy provides a networking failover by maintaining a primary and secondary network port.
 If the primary port fails, the secondary (redundant) port enables.

 Only one port is active at a time.
 {: note}